• Link to X

 Cheshunt, October 2024: Bush Hill Bowls has announced it is to sponsor Cheshunt Indoor and Rye Park Outdoor bowler Andrew Spencer for an initial period of 12 months, renewable with the agreement of both parties.

 Andrew is one of the County’s most talented young bowlers.
 “His dedication to the sport is absorbing and he knows the value of purposeful practice” said his friend and Cheshunt clubmate Jerry Sanders from Bush Hill Bowls.
-“His enthusiasm is matched by the quality of his game, and we are proud that he has agreed to wear the Bowls Royce and Bush Hill Bowls colours.”
+“His enthusiasm is matched by the quality of his game, and we are proud that he has agreed to wear the Bush Hill Bowls colours.”

 Andrew is supported by a strong bowling family with grandmother Vivienne and father Simon both playing members at Cheshunt Indoor Bowls Club.